-Support for disabled students is provided by our own Student Disability Service based in the main library.
+Support for disabled students is provided by our own Disability and Learning Support Service.
 Contact us about additional funding, disability legislation and policy, building access and additional arrangements for exams.

-The Student Disability Service can help disabled students to apply for funds to cover the additional support they require during their studies.
+The Disability and Learning Support Service can help disabled students to apply for funds to cover the additional support they require during their studies.